ranieremenezes/easyfermi/README.md

 <pre><code>sudo apt-get install libgl1</code></pre>

 - If you want, you can set _easyfermi_ as an environmental variable.
 For instance, if you use a Bash shell environment, you can open the `.bashrc` file in your home and set:
-<pre><code>alias easyfermi="miniforge && mamba activate easyfermi && python -c 'import easyfermi'"</code></pre>
+<pre><code>alias easyfermi="mamba activate easyfermi && python -c 'import easyfermi'"</code></pre>
 substituting _miniforge_ and _mamba_ by e.g. _anaconda_ and _conda_ if needed.
 This line of command depends on which distribution of Python you installed and how you set up the _mamba/conda_ environment.

 ### Cloning the repository installation

-Another option to install _easyfermi_ is by cloning the GitHub repository:
+Another option to install `easyfermi` is by cloning the GitHub repository:
 <pre><code>git clone https://github.com/ranieremenezes/easyfermi.git</code></pre>

-Then change to the _easyfermi_ directory and create the environment:
+Then change to the `easyfermi` directory and create the environment:
 <pre><code>cd easyfermi</code></pre>
 <pre><code>mamba env create -f environment.yml</code></pre>
 <pre><code>mamba activate easyfermi</code></pre>

 #### For users:

-Install _easyfermi_:
+Install `easyfermi`:
 <pre><code>pip install --no-deps easyfermi</code></pre>

 #### For developers:

-Install _easyfermi_ in editable mode:
+Install `easyfermi` in editable mode:
 <pre><code>pip install -e .</code></pre>

 # Upgrading

-You can check your currently installed version of _easyfermi_ with _pip show_:
+You can check your currently installed version of `easyfermi` with _pip show_:
 <pre><code>pip show easyfermi</code></pre>

 If you have `easyfermi 2.0.X` installed, upgrade your installation to the latest version by running the following command in the _easyfermi_ environment: